cjqian/QRCompressor/README.md

 Update: I moved from one "whoa, it'd be cool if I made this thing" to the next and have decided to make a very inefficient and bad QR compression program.

+Update 2: Will brush up on my compression algorithms and add to the encode/decode.
+Think it'll be pretty fun to reduce as much as possible and compare to what 7-zip, etc., can do.

 ##Current usage
 * `./encode` looks for a `input.png` file (your QR code) and compresses it to a `output.txt` file.
 * `./decode` looks for a `input.txt` file and returns a `output.png`.